Karthik-1221/Sentiment-Analysis/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-- The dataset used for training was sourced from `[add dataset source]`.
+- The dataset used for training was sourced from `kaggle`.
 - Thanks to the contributors for valuable insights and improvements.

 ---